STAND. COM. REP. NO. 1642

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Lower & Higher Education and Housing that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 114, S.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 114, S.D.
-1, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the records of votes of the members of your Committees on Judiciary and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 465, H.D.
+1, S.D.
+1, and recommend that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committees on Judiciary and Ways and Means,

 KARL RHOADS, Chair